noisebridge/deprecated-bureaucracy/rules/house-rules.md

 Out of bounds
 =============

 The basement, the roof, and the fire escape are out of bounds.
-Do not go to these places, and absolutely do not store items there.
+Do not go to these places except to use the fire excape in an emergency, and absolutely do not store items there.
 The stairwell and elevator are only for access to Noisebridge.
 Do not loiter in these locations.

 If you wish to stand outside Noisebridge, keep at least ten feet from the front gate.
 Do not obstruct access to Noisebridge or our neighbors to either side.
 If you smoke outside Noisebridge, ensure that you do not inconvenience our neighbors or those trying to access Noisebridge.